Are you a resin jewelry making beginner? Don’t mix resin until you read this first!

 Goal #3: Let’s get a little moldy

-One of the coolest things about resin is being able to mold it into a permanent shape.
+As a resin jewelry making beginner, I remember the first time I poured resin into a mold.
+Wow, now it can stay a permanent shape!
 Pouring it into a mold is the way to make this happen, but it also adds in an extra level of skill.
 You need to be sure you’re using a mold release and a resin mold appropriate for your resin.

-Note: You’re still using the same techniques you have learned in your first couple of projects — proper mixing, awareness of pot time, the dreaded bubbles, etc. You’re building upon your skills and gaining confidence with what you’re doing.
+Note: You’re still using the same resin jewelry making beginner techniques you learned in your first couple of projects — proper mixing, awareness of pot time, the dreaded bubbles, etc. You’re building upon your skills and gaining confidence with what you’re doing.